Bow Valley trails – Help make them work for people AND wildlife!

 We’ve come to understand that unmanaged human recreation on trails is as harmful as development when it comes to how wildlife use – or don’t use – this valley.
 Over two thirds of trails in the Bow Valley are ‘undesignated’ or unsanctioned, with more of these ‘pirate trails’ being built every year.
 The Canmore Area Trails Master Plan (CATMP) is our best hope to turn this around, creating a superior trail network while protecting valuable ecosystems and an important and internationally-renowned wildlife corridor.

-We have achieved much in Canmore that is worth celebrating: four decades of work to protect wildlife corridors and bear-proof garbage containers so no more bears die because they’re in our garbage!
+We have achieved much in Canmore that is worth celebrating: four decades of work to protect wildlife corridors, and bear-proof garbage containers so no more bears die because they’re in our garbage!
 Next up: a better plan for trails.

+So - here’s our call to action.
 Before the Government’s 21 January 2026 deadline:

 Fill out the government’s survey, following our survey response suggestions.